-AVERAGE When this push-button is pressed the 1412i will average the measurement results which are stored in its Display Memory over the period of time Averaging Period specified in the FORMAT branch of the Set-up "tree" (see section 7.2).
-When the averaging function is operative (the LED above the push-button is lit) only averaged measurement results are shown on the 1412's display.
+AVERAGE When this push-button is pressed the 1512 will average the measurement results which are stored in its Display Memory over the period of time Averaging Period specified in the FORMAT branch of the Set-up "tree" (see section 7.2).
+When the averaging function is operative (the LED above the push-button is lit) only averaged measurement results are shown on the 1512's display.
 These averaged measurements may also be printed out while the averaging function is operative.
 It is important to realise that when the averaging function is switched off the original measurement results will be shown again on the display.
 An example of averaged measurements is given in section 7.2.

-u &t Using these push-buttons users can scroll "horizontally" through any vertical level of data.
-For example, if the statistical analysis of the measurement results for water-vapour are displayed on the screen, then by using u you can read the statistical analysis of the measurement results for gas A, B, C etc. and then go back to the original display (see Fig.8.1).
+▶ & Using these push-buttons users can scroll "horizontally" through any vertical level of data.
+For example, if the statistical analysis of the measurement results for water-vapour are displayed on the screen, then by using \blacktriangleright you can read the statistical analysis of the measurement results for gas A, B, C etc. and then go back to the original display (see Fig.8.1).

-- EVENT This push-button can be used (pressed) to mark the measurement being performed at the time at which a special event occurred during a monitoring task.
+EVENT This push-button can be used (pressed) to mark the measurement being performed at the time at which a special event occurred during a monitoring task.
 Any such measurement will appear on the display with an asterisk alongside it.
 By pressing INFO when such a display is seen you can display what the asterisk indicates.
 Section 8.2.2 shows the display which appears when INFO is pressed and explains all the symbols used.
-Marked events are also shown on print-outs and of monitoring task data (see section 8.2.3). push-button allows the user This to scroll q through "vertically" downwards the list of measurement results (see Fig.8.1). - push-button allows the This user to scroll р "vertically" through upwards the list of measurement results.
+Marked events are also shown on print-outs and of monitoring task data (see section 8.2.3). push-button allows the user This to scroll through the "vertically" downwards list of measurement results (see Fig.8.1). allows push-button the This user to scroll "vertically" upwards through the list of measurement results.
 The measurement list is a closed loop.

-The push-buttons p and q have a repetitive function, which means that if they are pressed continuously they will allow the user to scroll very quickly through a list.
+The push-buttons \blacktriangle and \checkmark have a repetitive function, which means that if they are pressed continuously they will allow the user to scroll very quickly through a list.